Pharaoh Hound: History

 The Kelb tal-Fenek is a traditional breed of rural Malta.
 As the English-language exonym suggests, it is sometimes claimed that the Pharaoh Hound descends from the dogs shown in the tomb paintings of Ancient Egypt.
-Modern DNA studies suggest that the breed is not of ancient origin, but a moderately recent development from various other breeds.
-It apparently became genetically distinct from the Sicilian Cirneco dell'Etna no more than two hundred years ago.
+A study in 2023 of seven Mediterranean breeds of warren hound found the Kelb tal-Fenek to have the greatest genetic distance of the group from the street dogs of Egypt.
+Other DNA studies suggest that the breed is not of ancient origin, but a moderately recent development; it apparently became genetically distinct from the Cirneco dell'Etna of Sicily no more than two hundred years ago.

 In 1647 Giovanni Francesco Abela, in his Della Descrittione di Malta isola nel Mare Siciliano: con le sue antichità, ed altre notizie, wrote "... we have the dogs called Cernechi, much valued for rabbit-hunting, which are often in demand as far away as France, mainly for [use in] steep and stony mountain terrain".
 Some have taken this to refer to the Kelb tal-Fenek.
 The modern Cirneco is a Sicilian breed of similar structure and appearance to the Kelb tal-Fenek, but somewhat smaller.

 The first litter to be born outside Malta was in the United Kingdom in 1963.
 The breed was accepted by the Fédération Cynologique Internationale as the "Pharaoh Hound" in the same year, under the patronage of the UK.
 A breed standard was approved by the British Kennel Club in 1974.

-Appearance
+Characteristics

 The Kelb tal-Fenek is slender and graceful.
 The head is long and finely chiselled, with a slight stop.
 The coat is glossy and short.
 It may be chestnut or tan; white patches on the back, sides, shoulder or back of the neck are a disqualifying characteristic, but the tip of the tail may be white.
 The eyes are amber-coloured.
 The dogs have an unusual trait of "blushing" when excited or happy, with their ears and noses becoming bright pink.

 It has little genetic pre-disposition to disease, and may be expected to live for some 11 to 14 years.